Video-RAG: Visually-aligned Retrieval-Augmented Long Video Comprehension: More Ablation Studies

 \textbf{Effect of different components of Video-RAG.} We evaluate the performance across sub-tasks within Video-MME \cite{videomme}, as shown in Figure \ref{fig_radar}.
 The results reveal that object detection auxiliary texts significantly enhance spatial perception and object counting, while OCR auxiliary texts specifically improve performance on text recognition tasks.
 Additionally, ASR auxiliary texts contribute to a general improvement in inference tasks, underscoring the critical role of audio transcription in video understanding.
 Given that audio transcription is considerably more time-consuming than character recognition or object detection, these texts should be selected based on the requirements of the application.

-Besides studying the inference of different components of Video-RAG in the Video-MME \cite{videomme} benchmark, we also experiment with a different type of video benchmark VNBench \cite{vnbench} with Long-LLaVA-7B \cite{longllava}.
+Besides studying the inference of different components of Video-RAG in the Video-MME \cite{videomme} benchmark, we also experiment with a different type of video benchmark.
+We first evaluate LLaVA-Video in MLVU \cite{mlvu} and LongVideoBench \cite{lvb} in both 7B and 72B scale with the 64-frame setting, results are shown in Table \ref{abl2}.
+As demonstrated, when all components are combined, we get optimal performance in both datasets, including 7B and 72B scales.
+Specifically, the performance in MLVU \cite{mlvu} even declined when the RAG system was not implemented.

+Then, to better point out the role of DET and OCR, we evaluate Video-RAG in VNBench \cite{vnbench} with Long-LLaVA-7B \cite{longllava}.
 VNBench is a synthetic benchmark designed to evaluate models’ long-context abilities, covering tasks such as retrieval, ordering, and counting.
 VNBench randomly inserts stickers or text into the video that has nothing to do with the original content of the video, thus typically challenging the model's needle-in-the-haystack capability.
 As shown in Table \ref{abl_vnbench}, we find that applying DET and OCR as auxiliary texts can significantly improve the performance in retrieval, ordering, and counting tasks.
 However, the ASR component will decline the performance due to the subtitles are not ancillary to this particular task.
 These results demonstrated that our proposed distinct types of auxiliary texts can be selected according to the application needs to meet the requirements better.